thanakorntha/salifort-employee-churn-prediction/README.md

 ## Conclusion

-This model can benefit Salifort Motors in knowing if employees will leave the company or not.
-In the future, removing the last evaluation score and adding more information on a time-varying deatures relating to the employee’s behavior may also be beneficial in helping the stakeholder address their business problem.
+This model can help Salifort Motors predict employees will leave the company or not by analyzing various factors through a parametric model.
+In the future work, to improve the model's effectiveness and minimize data leakage, removing the last evaluation score can be considered.
+Additionally, incorporating time-varying features related to employee behavior could further enhance the model's ability to address Salifort Motors' business problem.